Sunday, August 16, 2020

 These are three characteristics we cannot possess in our imperfect state.
 We otherwise might be like the Pharisees who would make a show of praying in public to appear pious when they were anything but.
 Through the help of the Holy Ghost we can obtain these characteristics by asking Him to bring these attitudes into our selves.
 And not just asking, but we have to be willing to listen and adapt our lives what He says we should be doing.
 We cannot change our station in life, but we can change our attitude towards God.
 He is God, we are not.
 We are His creatures, imperfect with free will.
 This is something that we will never be able to change of our own free will.

 Paul reminds us we each have differing talents, but if we use them to the Glory of God, without concern for who gets the credit, all will be well.
-We must work with our fellow Christians, using each of our talents to further His work and to defeat the forces of Satan.
-Paul is making the point that if we are united through the Holy Ghost, we can do far more good than if we work individually.
 For there is nothing the Church cannot accomplish if we unite through the Holy Ghost and work on furthering God’s cause here on Earth.
 Our Heavenly Father has given each of us unique talents to be used to further His Mission.
 Together, our talents can help us as the Body of Christ serve and glorify Him on Earth.

 Do what you can, not what you feel like.
 Ignore what you feel like doing and do what God wants you to do.
 This can be pretty hard sometimes, but it is something that must be done all the same.
 We will profit from doing what God wants more than if we did what we just felt like doing.
 Most of the time, what we feel like doing often does not align with what God wants for us, which can result in negative consequences for us.
 However, if we do what He wants for us, there will be positive results.
-It is a simple message, yet one that can be hard to swallow sometimes, but it is a message that must be swallowed all the same.
+It is a simple message, yet one that can be hard to swallow sometimes.

 If you will but read the Bible, what God wants you to do will be clear.
 If you do your best to do His Will all will be well with you.
 Death is a pretty hollow threat if you do your duty.
 If you have done your best, that is at the end of the day, you have done your best to follow Him, then truly you have nothing to fear.
 Contrast this with the people of Jerusalem.
 They could or would not see what God wanted for them or now for us.
 In 70AD, what had been so hard earlier seemed pretty easy compared to the fix they were in, but by then it was too late.
 By then they were left with only “There are none so poor as cannot purchase a noble death.”
 But, for most of them by that time they had no will.
 It left when they failed to follow God’s Will.